mmistakes/made-mistakes-jekyll/_posts/2013-05-15-christynicol-portrait.md

 - bird
 ---

-Put a bird on it... or your shoulder.
+Put a bird on it... or your shoulder in the case of this illustration.

 {% include paperfaces-boilerplate.html %}